 The new sealock has length of 500 m (1640 ft), width 70 m (230 ft) and depth / max draft 18 m (59 ft), ranking it the world’s largest.
 Construction works started in January 2016, with scheduled completion by the end of 2019.
 After the sealock's inauguration, Amsterdam port will be accessible (for all types of marine vessels) 24 hours a day.

-- The project's total cost is EUR 890 million.
-It was funded through bank loans, European Investment Bank (EIB) and also equity financing.
+The new sealock is between North Lock and other sealocks.
+The project (total cost EUR 890 million) was funded through bank loans, European Investment Bank (EIB) and also equity financing.
 In June 2015, EIB funded the project with EUR 165 million (33% of its debt financing).
 Other banks that invested in the sealock were DZ Bank AG, KfW IPEX-Bank, Sumitomo Mitsui Banking Corporation, MUFG; Bank and Unicredit Bank.
 They collectively loaned EUR 500 million, to be repaid during the facility's 26-year (through the year 2045) operating phase.
 The sealock building was also co-funded by the EU's TEN-T program.

-- Holland's "Highways and Waterways Agency" awarded the EUR 500 million contract for the new sealock's designing, construction and maintenance to Consortium OpenIJ, which consists of BAM-PGGM (joint venture), VolkerWessels (construction company), DIF.
+Holland's "Highways and Waterways Agency" awarded the EUR 500 million contract for the new sealock's designing, construction and maintenance to Consortium OpenIJ, which consists of BAM-PGGM (joint venture), VolkerWessels (construction company), DIF.
 BAM Infra BV, VolkerWessels (construction company).
 OpenIJ will be responsible for the sealock's maintenance until 2045.

 Port IJmuiden cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from IJmuiden, Holland.
+The port's schedule lists all ships (in links) with cruises going to or leaving from IJmuiden, Netherlands North Holland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.